mohammadne/gorillamq/README.md

 A fast message broker implemented with Golang programming language.
 You can use GorillaMQ in order to make communication between clients with sending and receiving events.

+## Features

+- Implemented with best Go concurrency practices (event-bus, worker-pool and etc)
+- simultaneous secure (over TLS) and insecure TCP connection
+- Dedicated protocol (gorillamq and gorillamqs)

 ## TODOs

-- implement connection-pool for clients
-- improve concurrency (implement worker-pool in broker module)
-- secure and insecure connection at the same time (gorillamqs protocol)
 - implement basic auth for gorillamqs
 - think about deployment and horizontal scaling
 - Durability and persistans challanges